5 Blogging Mistakes Cannabis Businesses Make & How to Fix Them

 Email marketing is another method of content promotion that can lead to as much as 68% of your blog traffic.
 Arguably, email marketing is the best strategy for promoting your content as it avoids the “content crush” that comes with social media promotions.
 The good thing is that, if your content is compelling and useful, people won’t mind to be notified by mail.
 Nor do you have to get overly fancy.
 Sometimes just taking the first paragraph of your blog post and asking people to click through to continue reading is enough.

-Share your content across a number of channels including social media and your email subscriber lists.
+Another one of the easiest blogging mistakes to fix, simply share your content across a number of channels including social media and your email subscriber lists.
 Repurpose your content into videos, infographics and even ebooks and submit your content communities and groups on Facebook and LinkedIn.

-#5 - Thinking Every Blog Post Is Going To Go Viral
+Blogging Mistake #5 - Thinking Every Blog Post Is Going To Go Viral

 We all see these super popular, viral posts that get a gazillion shares and think: “I want my blog posts to go that viral too!”.